 Leica M10 Specs vs M240 Advantages (to me)

-1) High ISO – The number one reason I would upgrade to the Leica M10 is the improved high ISO for low light photography, espeically wedding photography but also for model photography when I find myself in a dark hotel or apartment overseas.
+1) Leica M10 High ISO – The number one reason I would upgrade is the Leica M10 high ISO for low light photography, espeically wedding photography but also for model photography when I find myself in a dark hotel or apartment overseas.
 The high ISO of the M240 goes up to ISO 6400 but the Leica M10 high ISO is 50000!
 In real terms the M10 has 2-3 stops more usuable high ISO depending on taste and conditions vs the M240.
 This would be gratefully received!

 Leica M10 specs vs M240 Disadvantages (to me)

-1) Smaller battery – I find the Leica M240 battery life very good and never a concern.
+1) Leica M10 Battery – I find the Leica M240 battery life very good and never a concern.
 I use two M240 batteries and I have never ran out whether a full day of model photoshoots or an all day Leica wedding.
-Sadly the new M10 battery is smaller meaning less photos/ capacity per battery.
+Sadly the new Leica M10 battery is smaller meaning less photos/ capacity per battery.
 This would mean I would need to carry two spare batteries instead of one.
 The smaller Leica M10 battery size also means I cannot use my existing spare Leica M240 battery.